ukari/todo/README.md

 # todo
-A minimalism pure todo list for terminal which could also turns to be impure as you wish.
+A minimalist pure todo list for terminal which could also turns to be impure as you wish.

 ## usage
 ```